Coronavirus Resources

 If a physician suspects you have the flu, stay home and away from others, as you would do with other viral illnesses.
 In some cases, your physician may prescribe antiviral medicines to help treat the flu.
 The CDC recommends these other care tips, too.

-Cold Symptoms or Coronavirus?
+Cold or Coronavirus: Symptoms

 Unlike coronavirus and the flu, the common cold usually does not cause a fever.
 If you have a cold, you are most likely to have these symptoms: